Thomas Edison State University By Thomas Edison State University • August 16, 2016

 Question 5: Is there a lot of research involved in the Capstone or is it primarily writing?

-Answer: Your Capstone project involves equal parts writing and research, but depends largely on the kind of project you choose.
-The three most common types of projects are considered traditional, creative and applied.
+Answer: Your Capstone project involves equal parts writing and research.
 For some degree programs, a Capstone may require a project and subsequent presentation; for others, it may include an assessment to test interdisciplinary skills.
 It may also involve a final research paper exploring a topic of interest, emerging from your individualized program of study.
 Your interests, academic field and area of study will influence the type of project you select and the direction you choose to go in.

-Question 6: Is there more than one way to accomplish my Capstone project?
+Question 6: How do I accomplish my Capstone project?

-Answer: Yes.
-In a traditional project, you build your Capstone based on an inspiration for greater knowledge of certain subject matter, idea or concept.
+Answer: You build your Capstone based on an inspiration for greater knowledge of certain subject matter, idea or concept.
 You research, collect, organize and produce an analysis of the information from both primary and secondary sources.
 The major part of this nonexperimental, qualitative study will involve field research through interaction with people who will be your study participants.

 Question 7: How do I select a topic?